Skip to content

 Managed local follow-up of long term cancer survivors: ADAPT

-What are we trying to do?
+What were we trying to do?

-Why is it important?
+Why was it important?

 Over 1.8 million people in England are living with and after a cancer diagnosis and the number of cancer survivors is increasing at a rate of 3% per year.
 One consequence of this is that the later effects of treatment (such as cardiovascular disease, musculoskeletal complications, endocrine effects and secondary cancers) are becoming more prevalent.
 These consequences require effective management to maximise quality and duration of survival after first cancer cure.
 However, traditional hospital follow-up for patients with curable cancers focuses on disease recurrence - which is rare beyond 5 years – with limited focus on the consequences of late treatment toxicity.

-How are we doing it?
+How did we do it?

-The study comprises two work packages:
+The study comprised two work packages:

-Work Package 1 Examining the impact of ADAPT on activity at the Christie hospital:
+Work Package 1 - Examining the impact of ADAPT on activity at the Christie hospital:

 Work Package 2 – Estimating the consequences of the ADAPT scheme on overall primary and secondary health care costs:

-Who are we working with?
+Who did we work with?

 More information